 Applying for a mortgage means you have to present all kinds of evidence to show that you will be able to pay back your debt when a lender demands them.
 However, if you run your own business, it is likely that you will find it harder than most to find a good deal.
 It is not impossible, but you will need to prove to lenders that your business rates and income are regular enough to pay for the repayment demands.

 Mortgage itself is a word that’s changed meaning over the years.
 Initially, the word was actually used to tie in with marriage.
-The first known use of the word mortgage appeared as ‘mortgage’ in Confessio Amantis, an ancient poem which dates all the way back to the 14th Century.
+The first known use of the word mortgage appeared as ‘mortgage’ in Confessio Amantis, an ancient poem that dates all the way back to the 14th Century.

 Did you know that some people paint their doors red in Scotland as a result of mortgage status?
 This isn’t set in stone, but tradition dictates that Scottish homeowners will paint their front doors in a nice shade of red when they’ve been able to pay off their mortgages.
 This is a bit of an achievement, so why not show off?
 We can’t blame them!

-Statistics surrounding people’s understanding of mortgages are a little scary to say the least.
+Statistics surrounding people’s understanding of mortgages are a little scary, to say the least.
 Studies undertaken by CNN Money, for example, showed that around a third of people were unclear on the meaning of APR.
 This is pretty crucial knowledge if you are going to borrow any kind of money from anyone, truth be told!

 Believe it or not, having a clean or non-existent credit history might actually harm your chances of claiming a mortgage.
-Ultimately, lenders are going to want to see that you are true to your word when it comes to paying money back.
-To do this, you are going to need to show that you have been able to pay back credit cards, loans and otherwise in the past!
+Ultimately, lenders are going to want to see that you are true to your word when it comes to paying the money back.
+To do this, you are going to need to show that you have been able to pay back credit cards, loans, and otherwise in the past!

 Mortgages are actually likely to be much lower nowadays in terms of rates – certainly compared to 40 years ago.
-In the US in 1981, it’s thought that average rates reached as high as 18.45%.
+In the US in 1981, it’s thought that average interest rates reached as high as 18.45%.
 This means that homeowners with properties worth more than $250,000 were expected to pay back at least $3,000 per month!

 Mortgage rates are, however, famous for being volatile.
 That means it can often be hard to know when is best to take out a mortgage at all.
 Volatility refers to how often rates can go up and down, meaning that just because you think you see a pattern emerging in pricing, that’s not necessarily going to always be the case.
 It’s therefore worth keeping a close eye on the markets to see if any big spikes or dips occur.